 Bill’s many and varied experiences make fascinating reading.
 He tells his story with modesty, humility and humour.Heritage and History

 WHEN Paul Cheall decided to publish his father’s wartime diaries, he never expected to discover his first car still on the road after more than 75 years.
-The Morris Ten, which predates the Second World... [read full review]The Northern Echo, 13/06/11
+The Morris Ten, which predates the Second World War, belonged to his father, Bill, from Middlesbrough, who served with The Green Howards.
+Mr Cheall said: “I had been editing dad’s memoirs for publication and built a website.The Northern Echo, 13/06/11

 “Shortly before war was declared in 1939, he was on holiday with some pals and mentioned the car he was driving.